A sweet and spicy broccoli rabe recipe that takes the bitterness right out of the nutrient dense vegetable in this easy sauté.

 Ok, ready?
 Good.

 When dad was home, however, it got sautéed in lots of yummy olive oil and doused in salt.
 The days dad was home were much better.

-Alone, broccoli rabe is a pretty bitter green and doesn’t have many redeeming qualities besides it’s nutritional profile.
+Alone, broccoli rabe is a pretty bitter green and doesn’t have many redeeming qualities besides its nutritional profile.
 That’s why you have to jazz it up.

 And jazz it up I did.

 Spicy & sweet may sound like a weird combo but, I assure you it works here.
-Deliciously.

-- 2 tbsp extra virgin olive oil
+- extra virgin olive oil

-- 2 cloves of garlic, chopped
+- cloves of garlic

-- ⅛ cup raisins, chopped
+- raisins, chopped

-- 2 tbsp pine nuts
+- pine nuts

 - salt & pepper